Medication Search: Serostim

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each vial of sterile powder contains somatropin 5 mg.
+Each vial of sterile powder contains 5 mg of somatropin.
 Nonmedicinal ingredients: phosphoric acid, sodium hydroxide, and sucrose.

 Somatropin is administered by injection only.
 It is usually injected subcutaneously (under the skin).
 It is important to rotate the site of injection in order to minimize the risk of fat wasting at the site of injection.